dlangille/ContributingToOpenSource/docs/en/REAME.md

 ## Answering

 As a user, you will have various skills and knowledge gained from using the tools provided by the project.
-You can share that experience with people who are new to the project by anwwering questions on the mailing lists, forums, or IRC.
+You can share that experience with people who are new to the project by answering questions on the mailing lists, forums, or IRC.
 By answering those beginner questions, you help newbies get started, which is an important step in any project.
-Failure to get the sofware working is a major reason why people choose something else.
+Failure to get the software working is a major reason why people choose something else.

 ## Documenting

-While you are answering those questions, you learn what parts of the documenation are incorrect or misleading.
+While you are answering those questions, you learn what parts of the documentation are incorrect or misleading.
 From there, it is a fairly easy step to update the existing documents to help the newbies.
-This will in turn reduce the number of questionws you have to answer.
+This will in turn reduce the number of questions you have to answer.

-If you are repeatedly answering the same question, you have found a place where the documenation can be improved.
+If you are repeatedly answering the same question, you have found a place where the documentation can be improved.
 Amending the documentation means you will answer that question less and have more time to do other things.

 ## Tickets